The Baby Products I Thought I Needed at 2AM

 The amount of money I spent on the plethora of baby sleep aids while I was “sleep shopping” could have added up to the amount I eventually used on my baby’s crib and mattress.
 The menagerie of teethers I have collected thanks to middle-of-the-night panic purchases could decorate an entire—very bizarrely themed—Christmas tree.
 Even the combined assortment of toys I’ve impulsively added to my cart in the wee hours don’t match the fun my baby has when she’s watching our dog’s tail wag.

-Eight months into parenthood and I have developed a few mantras.
+Eight months into parenthood and I have developed a few mama mantras.
 The first of those being: Click bait is click bait.

 Even if an average looking sleep sack is promising to have your baby on a sleep schedule after three nights, chances are, it is just an average sleep sack.
 Additionally, that same sleep sack will be for sale tomorrow and the days after that.
-There is no reason to buy it the moment you see it.
-That’s one token of new parent advice, but I’ve also learned not to buy in bulk before I have tested the product and that the most expensive baby anything isn’t always best.

-“If I have all the tools, I’ll be a good parent.”
+Don’t Fall for: “If I have all the tools, I’ll be a good parent.”

 There is a good deal of trial and error when it comes to baby products, and parenting in general, that is a fact.
 But you don’t have to try everything, and you don’t have to make any buying decisions before your baby wakes up for their 3AM feeding.